joakimk/hubreview/README.md

 * Evaluate "idea for hubreview: have the favicon change to show the number of unreviewed things"
 * Github auth to see who is reviewing.
 * Gravatar images
+* Mark a commit as in review
+* Various filters or search
+* Showing CI status

 ## Credits and license